-March is Women’s History Month: a chance to celebrate the huge contribution women have made to society over the years.
-Women have played a central role in the British Red Cross right from its very beginnings.
-They have always outnumbered men in its ranks and often held highly influential positions.
+Women have made a huge contribution to the British Red Cross right from our very beginnings.
+They have always outnumbered men in our ranks and often held highly influential positions.

 1. The lady with the lamp – Florence Nightingale